Tuchsanai/DevTools/02_Docker/Week10/02_HAProxy_Loadbalance/readme.md

 docker network prune -f
 ```

-# Delete branch dev both local and remote  and create new branch dev with updated removed files
+### Danger Zone for admin only : Delete branch dev both local and remote  and create new branch dev with updated removed files

 ```
 git checkout main